Skip to main content

 AspectPinealonRetatrutide

 AdministrationCan be taken orally (capsules) or sublingually.
 Best absorbed on an empty stomach.
-Often combined with other neuroprotective peptides.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+Often combined with other neuroprotective peptides.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For